Eldritch Adept 5e

 - Thief of Five Fates

-Is Eldritch Adept good?
+Is Eldritch Adept Good?

 In our 5e Feats Tier List, Eldritch Adept was given a B Tier rating, making it a niche feat that can improve some builds in D&D 5e.

 Locking the invocations that have prerequisites behind the warlock class is a fair choice to balance this feat but also drastically reduces the potential of this feat.
-As it stands, this feat’s best choices are the ones that allow you to turn a 1st-level spell into a Cantrip:

 - Armor of Shadows – Great for any spellcaster that doesn’t have access to armor.